-When the multiplexer is enabled, the acquisition of data profiles follows the procedure described below:
+When the multiplexer is enabled in sequential acquisition mode, the acquisition of data profiles follows the procedure described below:

-- the DOP3010 selects the first channel, which can be any one of the 10 available channels; - it acquires a user's defined number of profiles; - it switches then to the next selected channel; - it repeats this acquisition procedure until the last channel is measured; - if more than one acquisition sequence has been programmed, UDOP closes the current sequence by closing the current block, and starts a new sequence by selecting again the first selected channel. - when the last sequence ends, UDOP can: stops the acquisition process and store the measured data or roll over the measured data, and therefore replace the measured profiles by new ones, repeating all the previous sequences.
+- the instrument selects the first channel, which can be any one of the 4 available channels; - it acquires a user's defined number of profiles; - it switches then to the next selected channel; - it repeats this acquisition procedure until the last channel is measured or when the user press on pause. - if more than one acquisition sequence has been programmed, UDOP closes the current sequence by closing the current block, and starts a new sequence by selecting again the first selected channel. - when the last sequence ends, UDOP can: stops the acquisition process and store the measured data or roll over the measured data, and therefore replace the measured profiles by new ones, repeating all the previous sequences.